 There is not much that can compare to the majesty of the Smoky Mountains – one of the most photographed locations in the country and one of our favorites.
 They are full of photographic inspirations.
 This workshop will be four days of almost non-stop shooting of a variety . . .

 Spring Scenics & Wildflowers, Cass, WV

-Let us play host while welcoming you to our home on the Greenbrier River in the middle of the Monongahela National Forest removed from the hustle and bustle of every day life.
+Let us take you to a different part of West Virginia; still around the Greenbrier River and Monongahela National Forest, close to our home and removed from the hustle and bustle of every day life but with a few additional treats.
 Let us share why we so love the area.
-You owe it to yourself to see West Virginia . . .
+You owe it to yourself to see West Virginia in all of its . . .